DevOps-MBSE/aac-rest-api/docs/source/project_documentation/home_page_index.rst

 .. include:: <isonum.txt>

-Architecture-as-Code (AaC) is |copy| 2021-present by AaC Project Contributors.
+Architecture-as-Code (AaC) and its plugins are |copy| 2021-present by AaC Project Contributors.

 License
 -------
-Arcitecture-as-Code REST-API is distributed by an `MIT license <https://github.com/DevOps-MBSE/rest-api/blob/main/LICENSE>`_.
+Architecture-as-Code and its plugins are distributed by an `MIT license <https://github.com/DevOps-MBSE/rest-api?tab=MIT-1-ov-file>`_.

 Contributing
 ------------

 When contributing to this repository, please first discuss the change you wish to make via issue or discussion topic with the owners of this repository before making a change.
-Read more about becoming a contributor on `GitHub contributions <https://github.com/pmarsceill/just-the-docs#contributing>`_ and see our `current contribution status <https://github.com/jondavid-black/rest-api#note-to-contributors>`_.
+Read more about becoming a contributor on `GitHub contributions <https://github.com/pmarsceill/just-the-docs#contributing>`_ and see our `current contribution status <https://github.com/DevOps-MBSE/rest-api?tab=coc-ov-file#note-to-contributors>`_.

-*Thank you to the contributors of Architecture-as-Code!*
+*Thank you to the contributors of Architecture-as-Code REST-API!*

 .. contributors:: DevOps-MBSE/rest-api
     :avatars: